tywall28-dev/bioinsight-radar/README.md

 | Deep | ~800 | Thorough analysis, emerging areas |
 | Everything | All available (cap 3,000) | Complete corpus coverage |

-Availability is checked before each fetch — if fewer records exist for a year/source, the full available set is used automatically.
+Availability is checked before each fetch, if fewer records exist for a year/source, the full available set is used automatically.

 ---